polard8/kernel/README.md

 ## What is Portals?

     Gramado (c) is a 32 bit multithreaded operating system.
-    Portals (c) is the Desktop environment for Gramado.
+    Portals (c) is the Desktop Environment for Gramado.

 ## Kernel features.